Hillfield House

 The gardens are currently managed as a city park by the Friends of Hillfield Gardens.
 They include some of the oldest trees in Gloucester – three mature redwoods and a large oak – a sensory garden where the original kitchen garden was located, a woodland walk and a sculpture made by local schoolchildren.

-Two grade II* listed structures are located in the park.
-The King’s Board (list#: 1245719) is an 18th-century gazebo, constructed in stone recycled from a 14th-century market house on Westgate Street that was demolished in 1780.
+Two historic structures are located in the park.
+The King's Board is an 18th-century gazebo, constructed in stone recycled from a 14th-century market house on Westgate Street that was demolished in 1780.
 Having been moved around various local properties, the gazebo was transplanted to the park in 1936 as a gift to the city.

-Nearby, Scriven’s Conduit (list#: 1245720) was built on Southgate Street in 1636 as the conduit head for water piped down from Robinswood Hill.
-It also led a peripatetic life, being located in various properties until it too was given to the city in 1937.
+Nearby, Scriven's Conduit was originally built on Southgate Street in 1636 as the conduit head for water piped down from Robinswood Hill.
+It has also led a peripatetic life, being located in various properties until it too was given to the city in 1937.